isaacnmm/pestpolicy-hugo2XX/content/posts/elite-dangerous-mods/index.md

 [Voice attack](http://voiceattack.com/)
 is a third-party voice recognition software that will execute custom macro commands.
 - It allows you to create anything from custom macro to simple keystrokes and then speak your commands to operate Elite Dangerous.
-So, how much will such great software cost you?�Well, voice attack has a [free trial](http://www.voiceattack.com/download.aspx) for $8 that you can use for the first 21 days while deciding if you need to upgrade to the premium Voice Attack.
+So, how much will such great software cost you?Well, voice attack has a [free trial](http://www.voiceattack.com/download.aspx) for $8 that you can use for the first 21 days while deciding if you need to upgrade to the premium Voice Attack.
 - For a voice attack, youll only require a microphone to work with the software.